 Internationalization

-The Syncfusion Internationalization library is a robust tool for formatting and parsing date and number objects, leveraging official Unicode CLDR JSON data.
-By default, the en-US locale and USD currency code are preset for all Syncfusion Angular UI Components.
+The Syncfusion® Internationalization library provides powerful tools for formatting and parsing date and number objects, using the official Unicode CLDR JSON data.
+By default, the en-US locale and USD currency code are preset for all Syncfusion® Angular UI Components.

 Loading CLDR-JSON Data